EthanZSu/Virtual-Private-Networks-Observing-IP-Addresses/README.md

 -

 <h2>Overview of Main Steps</h2>
+- Step 1: On your computer: browse to whatismyipaddress.com.

-- Step 1: Make a resource group.
+- Step 2: Make a resource group.
-- Step 2: Make a Windows 10 virtual machine
+- Step 3: Make a Windows 10 VM in a region different from your computer.
-- Step 3:
-- Step 4:
+- Step 4: On your VM browse to whatismyipaddress.com.
-- Step 5:
+- Step 5: Sign up for ProtonVPN.
+- Step 6: Download ProtonVPN to your VM.
+- Step 7: On your VM connect to a VPN server in a region different from your VM.
+- Step 8: Through the VPN, browse to whatismyipaddress.com.

 <h2>Actions and Observations</h2>